TelenorStartIoT/mic-workshops/docs/content/workshop-2/310-index.md

 weight: 310
 ---

 The next step is to load a sketch that allows you to send AT (**at**tention) commands directly to the modem on the board.
+AT commands are alos called [Hayes commands] (https://en.wikipedia.org/wiki/Hayes_command_set).

 Load the following sketch and upload it to your device.